microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/identityapiconnector-uploadclientcertificate.md

 The following is an example of the response.

-> Note that authenticationConfiguration in the response is of type [microsoft.graph.clientCertificateAuthentication](../resources/clientcertificateauthentication.md) as this represents the public information of uploaded certificates.
+> **Note:** `authenticationConfiguration` in the response is of type [microsoft.graph.clientCertificateAuthentication](../resources/clientcertificateauthentication.md) because this represents the public information of uploaded certificates.

 <!-- {
   "blockType": "response",